Attachment & Relationship Patterns

 When one partner shuts down, silence can feel more painful than conflict.
 This article explores stonewalling, why it happens, how it affects the nervous system and attachment, and what supports safety, repair, and reconnection.

 If you keep finding yourself drawn to emotionally unavailable or chaotic partners, it may not be a lack of insight or self-worth.
-Often, it’s your nervous system repeating what it learned about love long ago.
-Understanding this pattern can be the first step toward gentler, healthier connection.
+Often, it’s your nervous system repeating what it learned about love.
+Understanding this pattern is the first step toward healthier, more secure relationships.

 Discover key relationship red flags that can quietly erode your sense of safety and self-worth.
 From inconsistency and lack of accountability to emotional manipulation and control, this trauma-aware guide helps you recognise concerning patterns and listen to what your body is telling you.